Genevieve: Miracles

 Genevieve was asked to heal the wife of a tribune of paralysis, which was done with prayer and the sign of the cross.
 While in Troyes, many people were brought to her for healing, including a sick child who was healed after drinking water she had blessed, as well as a blind man, whom the writer of her vita reports had been punished for working on Sunday.
 Her vita also reports that many people, including those suffering from demon possession, had been healed after tearing off parts of her garments.
 She healed a city official, who had been deaf for four years, by touching his ears while making the sign of the cross over them.
 Her vita describes miracles that happened in Orléans through her intercessions, including raising the daughter of a family's matriarch from the dead and healing a man who became ill because he refused to forgive his servant.
 Genevieve then visited Tours, "braving many perils on the River Loure"; she was greeted there by a crowd of people possessed by demons, whom she healed, with prayers and the sign of the cross, in the Basilica of Saint Martin.
 Some victims reported that Genevieve's fingers "blazed up one by one with celestial fire" while healing them.
 She also healed three women of demon possession privately, in their homes, and at the request of their husbands.
-Genevieve's vita reports that in Tours, "everyone honored her in her comings and goings".
+Genevieve's vita reports that in Tours, "everyone honoured her in her comings and goings".
 Her vita also reports that near Genevieve's home, she was able to spot and remove a demon from the opening of a water vessel.

-The parents of a young boy brought her their son, whom she healed of blindness, deafness, and paralysis by making the sign of the cross and rubbing oil on him.
+The parents of a young boy brought their son to her, whom she healed of blindness, deafness, and paralysis by making the sign of the cross and rubbing oil on him.
 Her prayers protected a harvest near Meaux from a whirlwind during a rainstorm; neither the reapers nor the crops were touched by any water.
 Another time, while traveling by ship on the Seine, her prayers saved the ship; her vita makes the connection between this and the miracle of Christ calming the storm in the Gospels.
 Genevieve would often use oil to anoint and heal the sick.
 Her vita reports that on one occasion, she sent for a vessel with oil that was supposed to have been blessed by a bishop, but after she prayed for an hour, the vessel was miraculously filled with oil and she was able to heal someone from demon possession.